Discovering New Mechanisms to Solve Significant Medical Challenges

 discovered and developed by Ardelyx, is a first-in-class, targeted therapy for the treatment of hyperphosphatemia in patients with chronic kidney disease (CKD) on dialysis.
 Tenapanor has a unique mechanism of action and acts locally in the gut to inhibit the sodium/hydrogen exchanger 3 (NHE3).
 This results in a conformational change of the epithelial cell junctions, reducing permeability specific to phosphate, resulting in decreased phosphate absorption through the paracellular pathway, the primary pathway of dietary phosphate absorption.

-Following successful clinical development, we have now filed for U.S. regulatory approval of tenapanor for the control of serum phosphorus in adult patients with CKD on dialysis.
-If approved, tenapanor would provide a novel approach for the treatment of hyperphosphatemia (elevated serum phosphorus), a major co-morbidity factor in people with CKD and a significant unmet medical need.
+Tenapanor has the potential to provide a novel approach for the treatment of hyperphosphatemia (elevated serum phosphorus), a major co-morbidity factor in people with CKD and a significant unmet medical need.

 Based on our successes to date in translating our scientific insights into promising targeted therapies, we are continuing our efforts and applying our expertise to uncover additional breakthroughs to develop first-in-class therapeutics to benefit patients.